jamesrharwood/srqr/items/abstract.md

 ---
 id: abstract
 title: Abstract
-subtitle: Summary of key elements of the study using the abstract format of the intended publication; typically includes background, purpose, methods, results, and conclusions.
 ---
+**Summary of key elements of the study using the abstract format of the intended publication; typically includes background, purpose, methods, results, and conclusions.**

 A reader should be able to read the abstract independent of the manuscript and get a sense of the background, purpose, methods, main results and implications that will be described in greater detail in the manuscript.
 The information presented in the abstract should be consistent with the information presented in the full text.

 The abstract's structure typically needs to conform to journal guidelines, but authors should attempt to include the following:

 * Background about the problem or phenomenon of interest
 * Description of the study purpose or research question;
-* Methods, including the approach or perspective (e.g., general inductive, grounded theory), context (setting, time period), sample (number and key characteristics of participants, events, documents), data collection strategies (e.g., observation, interview, focus group) and data analysis techniques
+* Methods, including the approach or perspective (e.g., general inductive, grounded theory), context (setting, time period), sample (number and key characteristics of participants, events, documents), data collection strategies (e g., observation, interview, focus group) and data analysis techniques
 * Description of main findings (e.g., themes or inferences) related to the study purpose and/or research question
 * Study implications